-Jon Hutchinson, head of curriculum development at Reach Academy Feltham in west London, said the frameworks fell into the "same traps" as key stage 2 "levels", which were replaced in 2014 after ministers said they were too vague.
+Jon Hutchinson, head of curriculum development at Reach Academy Feltham in west London, said the frameworks fell into the "same traps" as key stage 2 "levels", which were replaced in 2014 after

 The frameworks require teachers to find evidence in pupils' books of "independent" work that meets certain descriptors, such as using the passive voice, thereby demonstrating they are working at the "expected standard".
 Local authorities then moderate the evidence provided by schools.